Motivating Innovation with a Misspecified Roadmap: Appendix: Infinite-Horizon Contracts

 \end{enumerate} \end{obs}

-In Section \ref{sec:dynamic}, continued innovation is implementable at a node if and only if the principal can choose a continuation vector $x$ that makes the innovation operator sufficiently favorable, i.e., that yields $M(\mu,\lambda;x)\ge k$ and hence $C(\mu,\lambda)\ge k$ in eq. (\ref{eq:dynamic:Delta-C}).
-Observation \ref{prop:dynamic:infty:limit-pref} provides a long-run benchmark for this feasibility problem under sustained play of a fixed action. (i) Under lenient rules, misspecification concerns vanish and continuation incentives converge to the expected-utility environment of \citeauthor{manso2011} (\citeyear{manso2011}); (ii) under demanding rules, continuation evaluation collapses to a maxmin criterion, producing the tightest possible continuation incentives; (iii) under statistically sophisticated rules, misspecification concerns converges to an interior level $\lambda_\infty=D^\ast_{a}/\gamma$ whenever $D^\ast_{a}>0$, in which case, endogenous misspecification concerns generate a \emph{persistent} wedge relative to the expected-utility benchmark.
-Intuitively, $D^\ast_{a}$ measures how well the firm's structured roadmap can approximate the data under action $a$.
+In Section \ref{sec:dynamic}, continued innovation is implementable if and only if the principal can choose a continuation vector $x$ that makes the innovation operator sufficiently favorable, i.e., that yields $M(\mu,\lambda;x)\ge k$ and hence $C(\mu,\lambda)\ge k$ in (\ref{eq:dynamic:Delta-C}).
+Observation \ref{prop:dynamic:infty:limit-pref} provides a long-run benchmark for this feasibility problem under sustained play of a fixed action. (i) Under lenient rules, misspecification concerns vanish and continuation incentives converge to the EU environment of \citeauthor{manso2011} (\citeyear{manso2011}); (ii) under demanding rules, continuation evaluation collapses to \citeauthor{gilboa89}'s (\citeyear{gilboa89}) maxmin criterion, producing the tightest possible continuation incentives; (iii) under statistically sophisticated rules, misspecification concerns converge to an interior level $\lambda_\infty=D_\ast^{a}/\gamma$ whenever $D_\ast^{a}>0$, in which case, endogenous misspecification concerns generate a \emph{persistent} wedge relative to the EU benchmark.
+Intuitively, $D_\ast^{a}$ measures how well the organization's roadmap can approximate the data under action $a$.

 \textbf{Connection to the breakthrough trap.} Recall that the two-period breakthrough trap in Section \ref{sec:dynamic} arises when a favorable intermediate outcome generates sufficiently strong misspecification evidence that the resulting $(\mu_2,\lambda_2)$ makes continued innovation uncontractible.
-The discussion above shows how to interpret this finite-horizon mechanism through the lens of long-run limits: when sustained innovation has $D^\ast_{2}>0$ and robustness is updated in a statistically sophisticated way, the continuation environment converges to an interior robust benchmark rather than to expected utility.
+The discussion above shows how to interpret this finite-horizon mechanism through the lens of long-run limits: when sustained innovation has $D_\ast^{2}>0$ and robustness is updated in a statistically sophisticated way, the continuation environment converges to an interior robust benchmark rather than to expected utility.
 The breakthrough trap can therefore be viewed as an early manifestation of a more general epistemic force: endogenous misspecification concerns can generate persistent tightness of continuation incentives, even as data accumulates in the long run.